 Although marketers realise the effectiveness of devising omnichannel marketing, many struggle to develop effective strategies.
 This results in a disconnected experience.

 To address this issue, marketers should prioritise the customer and place them at the centre of their strategy.
-Identifying the various touchpoints in the customer journey, utilising technology, and adopting a data-driven approach is essential for creating an effective strategy.
-Continuously testing campaigns is also crucial in acquiring and retaining customers, ultimately improving the overall effectiveness of the omnichannel marketing approach.
+Identifying the various touchpoints in the customer journey, utilising technology, and adopting a data-driven approach are essential for creating an effective strategy.
+Continuously testing campaigns is also crucial in acquiring and retaining customers, Ultimately enhancing the brand presence and the overall effectiveness of the omnichannel marketing approach.

 5. Isolated Analytics Measurement

-In a research paper on the omnichannel marketing strategy, Glen Cook discusses the difficulties of evaluating stores’ performance that support digital sales.
-According to Cook, traditional metrics like profit, turnover, and sales may not accurately reflect a store’s profitability in the omnichannel context.
+In a research paper on the marketing strategy, Glen Cook discusses the difficulties of evaluating stores’ performance that support digital sales.
+According to Cook, traditional metrics like profit, turnover, and sales may not accurately reflect a store’s performance, as the data might not turn profitability in the omnichannel context.
 Instead, the store’s value should be measured based on its contribution to the sales process.

 Cook suggests that isolating different touchpoints for evaluation will not provide a complete view of the strategy’s effectiveness, as the boundaries between online and offline channels become blurred.
 So, to obtain a comprehensive understanding of the progress, it is necessary to view all touchpoints as part of a larger ecosystem and analyse them from a top-down perspective.